 Tel Dan Nature Reserve

 Few foreign tourists visit the Tel Dan Nature Reserve, but it’s a very popular place among Israelis.
-The locals love to picnic here, hike the forests and trails, and enjoy its refreshing waters.
-And no wonder, with so many waterfalls and wading pools, and so much lush foliage.
-It’s delightful.
+The locals love to picnic here, hike the forests and trails, and enjoy the refreshing waters of the Dan River.

 We stopped to sample the water from one of the many springs in the park.
-They are the source of the Dan River, whose clear waters eventually flow into the Jordan River and on to the Dead Sea.
+They are the source of the Dan River, whose clear waters flow into the Jordan River and on to the Dead Sea.

 Sure it’s beautiful, but Tel Dan is also the site of extremely important archaeological discoveries.
 Excavations there have exposed some really important finds:

-- a stone with an inscription about the House of David (the oldest document to mention the historical King David)
+- a stone with an inscription about the House of David (the oldest document to mention King David from the Bible)

-- an elevated platform inside the city gate that was where judges sat, to preside over lawsuits brought before the city elders.
+- an elevated platform inside the city gate, where judges sat to preside over lawsuits brought before the city elders.

 Dan in the Bible